-They're coming out!
-The loveliest places to catch winter snowdrops across Berks and beyond over the next few weeks.
+The carpets of white are coming!
+Here are the loveliest places to catch winter snowdrops across Berkshire and beyond over the next few weeks.

-Shorts and sandals at the ready, spring is here.
+Shorts and sandals at the ready, Spring is here.
 Er, okay maybe not, but the snowdrops are!
-If you’ve thawed out enough after Jan to venture outside and see them, here are the best snowdrop hotspots in our ‘hood and beyond.
+If you’ve thawed out enough to venture outside and see them, here are the best snowdrop hotspots in our ‘hood and beyond.

 Why Welford Park?
-It’s only got one the finest natural snowdrop woodlands in the chuffing country – four fabulous acres.
-Visit Wed-Sun (11am-4pm) until Sun 3 Mar.
+It’s only got one of the finest natural snowdrop woodlands in the chuffing country – four fabulous acres.
+The Norman monks at Welford Park, in Newbury, planted their snowdrops to decorate their Church for the feast of Candlemas and also for medicinal uses.
+Visit Wed-Sun (11am-4pm) from 29 Jan – 1 Mar.

 Cliveden’s snowdrop scene had an upgrade back in 2017 when former head gardener and Amersham based charity TalkBack planted over 36,000 seeds on the grounds.
-The flowers sprang up early this year, at the beginning of Jan, with the Long Garden and Blenheim Pavilion promising the best display.
+The flowers are now starting to spring up, with the Long Garden and Blenheim Pavilion promising the best displays.

 A great spot if you fancy a stroll with your annual snowdrops.
-Basildon, on the Berks border, has loads of different routes around its 400 acre parkland and gardens including the green walk through the woodland, or the longer three mile orange route around the estate’s boundary.
+Basildon, in Lower Basildon has loads of different routes around its 400-acre parkland and gardens including the green walk through the woodland, or the longer three-mile orange route around the estate’s boundary.

 Waterperry Gardens , Oxon